How Much Does Chimney Cap Installation Cost?

 Chimney caps are available in different sizes, shapes, materials, and finishes.
 Chimney caps are typically made of galvanized metal, stainless steel, and copper.
-For stainless steel chimney caps, the cost can range from $175 to $225 for standard-sized single flue chimney caps.
+The cost for a stainless steel chimney cap installation can range from $175 to $225 for a standard sized single flue caps.

-Multi-Flue chimney caps will cost $1,100+ depending on the material, finish, size and any special equipment required to install them.
+Installing a Multi-Flue caps will cost $1,100+ depending on the material, finish, size and any special equipment required to install the chimney cap.

-A chimney cap is a relatively inexpensive installation when put in perspective by the costs it can prevent but plays an integral role in keeping your fireplace and or appliance ventilation safe.
-A properly installed chimney cap will prevent water and animals from entering the chimney and protect the roof from burning embers.
+A chimney cap installation is a relatively inexpensive installation when put in perspective by the costs it can prevent but plays an integral role in keeping your fireplace, and home safe.
+A properly installation of a chimney cap will prevent water and animals from entering the chimney and protect the roof from burning embers.

 Preventing Squirrels and Other Small Animals

 Chimney caps use a mesh barrier to protect your flue and home from furry invaders.
 During the winter months, birds, squirrels, and raccoons will make their way into warm unprotected chimney flues or even into the interior of your home and nest.
-Animal nests can create a blockage in the chimney flue causing smoke or carbon monoxide backdrafting to the interior of your home while a fire is lit.
+Animal nests can create a blockage in the chimney flue causing problems with smoke or carbon monoxide backdrafting to the interior of your home while a fire is lit.

 Protection Against Hot Embers

 Another important function of a chimney cap is to protect your roof from hot embers which could start a house fire.
 For this reason, chimney caps are also referred to as the spark arrestors.
 Fireplace flues contain hot smoke which carries embers up the flue, without a chimney cap these embers could escape the flue and land on the roof potentially sparking a fire.

 How Long Does Installation Take for Chimney Caps?